-- Records must be turned in by 7AM on Saturday, July 20. a. - For record judging criteria see page 8. b. - Exhibitors need not be present during evaluation of c. records.
+- Records must be turned in by 9AM on Saturday, July 19.
+Unless using during the show, then turn in immediately after show. - b.
+For record judging criteria see page 8. - Exhibitors need not be present during evaluation of records.

 POULTRY SPECIAL EVENTS